sfeakes/AqualinkD/README.md

 # Aqualinkd
 Linux daemon to control Aqualink RS pool controllers.
 Provides web UI, MQTT client & HTTP API endpoints.
 Control your pool equiptment from any phone/tablet or computer.
-Is also compatible with most Home control systems including Apple HomeKit, Samsung, Alexa, Google, etc.
+Is also compatible with most Home control systems including Apple HomeKit, Home Assistant, Samsung, Alexa, Google, etc.
 <br>
-Binaries are supplied for Raspberry Pi, Has bean, and can be compiled for many different SBC's.
+Binaries are supplied for Raspberry Pi, Has bean, and can be compiled for many different SBC's, and a Docker is also abailable.

 ### It does not, and will never provide any layer of security.
 NEVER directly expose the device running this software to the outside world; only indirectly through the use of Home Automation hub's or other security measures. e.g. VPNs.